Advanced usage

 PiwikTracker.sharedInstance()?.sampleRate = 10[PiwikTracker sharedInstance].sampleRate = 10;URL prefixing

-When isPrefixingEnabled is true (default), sendView() and sendViews() prepend the screen segment to the path you pass (for example settings becomes screen/settings).
-Other tracking APIs are not governed by this flag.
-Turn prefixing off if you want only the path strings you supply:
+When isPrefixingEnabled is true (default), sendView() and sendViews() prepend the screen segment to the path you provide.
+For example settings becomes screen/settings.

 PiwikTracker.sharedInstance()?.isPrefixingEnabled = false[PiwikTracker sharedInstance].isPrefixingEnabled = NO;Using the SDK with SwiftUI

-The SDK works with both UIKit (UIApplicationDelegate) and SwiftUI (App protocol) lifecycles.
-This section covers the patterns you need when using the SwiftUI lifecycle (the default for new Xcode projects since iOS 14).
+The SDK works with both UIKit (UIApplicationDelegate) and SwiftUI (App) lifecycles.
+This section covers the patterns you need when using the SwiftUI lifecycle, which has been the default lifecycle for new Xcode projects since iOS 14.

 Initializing the tracker